-Stacey Gringauz, 17, of Parkland, Fla., a senior at North Broward Preparatory School, has made and sold personalized bracelets with two friends over the past three years and donated the proceeds each month to a different charity, including $130,000 for victims of the Marjory Stoneman Douglas shooting and their families.
+Stacey Gringauz, 17, of Parkland, Florida, a senior at North Broward Preparatory School, has made and sold personalized bracelets with two friends over the past three years and donated the proceeds each month to a different charity, including $130,000 for victims of the Marjory Stoneman Douglas shooting and their families.
 Stacey grew up watching her mother play a major role as a volunteer for a large foundation.
 She, too, wanted to make a difference, but “I wanted to create my own path and find a way to donate money to others in the community,” she said.
-After brainstorming ideas with two friends, they decided that since they all liked jewelry, the natural choice was to design and sell bracelets.

-The girls named their charity “3 Heart Strings,” and with the help of their mothers, they applied for nonprofit status, created a website, and ordered beads, custom fabrics and business cards.
+Stacey and her two friends named their charity “3 Heart Strings,” and with the help of their mothers, they applied for nonprofit status, created a website, and ordered beads, custom fabrics and business cards.
 They then went to work cutting fabric, beading, packaging and shipping bracelets out to customers for $5 apiece.
 Each month, the girls would research charities and decide where to distribute their proceeds.
 Then came the mass shooting at nearby Marjory Stoneman Douglas High School on Feb.
-14, 2018, which killed 17 people and wounded 17 others.
+14, 2018, which killed 17 people and wounded 18 others.
 Within two days the girls had posted a picture of a bracelet honoring the victims with the initials MSD spelled out in beads.
 It wasn’t long before orders started coming in, and within a short time, they had sold tens of thousands of bracelets and raised $130,000.
 The girls then held two private ceremonies to present the shooting survivors and the families of the deceased each with a check for $3,800.
 To date, 3 Heart Strings has raised and donated more than $200,000 for various charities.